Stroke of Surprise: Progressive Semantic Illusions in Vector Sketching: Introduction

 \section{Introduction}

-Visual illusions traditionally exploit spatial ambiguities, requiring viewers to change viewpoints to perceive hidden meanings (e.g., ``Visual Anagrams''~\cite{geng2024visual}).
-In this work, we introduce a new dimension to this artistic interplay: \emph{time}.
-We propose \textbf{Progressive Semantic Illusions}, a novel vector sketching task where the drawing process itself drives semantic transformation.
-As illustrated in Fig.~\ref{fig:teaser}, our method generates a coherent initial sketch (e.g., ``a pig'') that is subsequently re-contextualized by additional strokes into a distinct concept (e.g., ``an angel'').
-This ``Stroke of Surprise'' subverts expectations, achieving a perceptual shift through sequential stroke accumulation rather than spatial manipulation.
+Visual illusions traditionally exploit spatial ambiguities, requiring viewpoint changes to reveal hidden meanings~\cite{geng2024visualanagrams}.
+We introduce a new dimension: \emph{time}.
+We propose \textbf{Progressive Semantic Illusions}, where the drawing process itself drives semantic transformation.
+Sparse line drawings are uniquely suited: their incompleteness invites Gestalt closure~\cite{wagemans2012gestalt}, letting the visual system re-interpret existing strokes as new ones arrive.
+As shown in Fig.~\ref{fig:teaser}, our method generates an initial sketch (e.g., ``a pig'') that additional strokes re-contextualize into a distinct concept (e.g., ``an angel''), achieving perceptual shift through sequential accumulation rather than spatial manipulation.

-Sketch generation has evolved from category-specific RNNs~\cite{ha2017neural} to open-vocabulary models leveraging CLIP~\cite{radford2021learning} and diffusion priors~\cite{rombach2022high}.
+Sketch generation has evolved from category-specific RNNs~\cite{ha2017neural} to open-vocabulary models leveraging CLIP~\cite{radford2021learning} and diffusion priors~\cite{rombach2022ldm}.
 Methods like CLIPasso~\cite{vinker2022clipasso} and VectorFusion~\cite{jain2023vectorfusion} utilize differentiable rasterization for high-fidelity sketching, while sequential approaches like SketchAgent~\cite{vinker2025sketchagent} and SketchDreamer~\cite{qu2023sketchdreamer} mimic step-by-step human drawing.
-Regarding illusions, Visual Anagrams~\cite{geng2024visual} and ShadowDraw~\cite{luo2025shadowdraw} explore multi-view effects via diffusion.
+Regarding illusions, Visual Anagrams~\cite{geng2024visualanagrams} and ShadowDraw~\cite{luo2025shadowdraw} explore multi-view effects via diffusion.
 However, these prior works focus on static pixel representations or spatial rearrangements, leaving the challenge of \emph{temporal} semantic transformation in vector graphics unexplored.